Indian Technical and Economic Cooperation Program

 Note: ITEC recognizes a few additional partners not listed in this Directory for reasons that they are in the EU, have high income, or are British overseas territories (i.e., not classified as countries).

-India’s Centre for International Co-operation in Science offers several types of fellowships for scientists and researchers in developing countries in collaboration with India.
+India’s International Cooperation Division (Science & Technology) offers several types of fellowships for scientists and researchers in developing countries in collaboration with India.

 Last Profile Review